kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 Besides helping your content stand out in search results, well-crafted titles can also **attract clicks**.
 However, be cautious not to cross the line between a catchy title and clickbait.

 Another interesting thing is that Google can rewrite titles for improved clarity and length.
-According to[ a study by Zyppy](https://zyppy.com/seo/title-tags/google-title-rewrite-study/), **Google rewrote 61.6% of the title tags **among the 80,959 examined on 2370 sites.
+According to[ a study by Zyppy](https://zyppy.com/seo/title-tags/google-title-rewrite-study/), **Google rewrote 61.6% of the title tags** among the 80,959 examined on 2370 sites.

-In this example, Google added my name to the end of the article title, probably because it was too short.

 There are ways to minimize the chances of having your article title rewritten.
 However, I usually don't take any action as the changes that Google makes to my titles are typically minor.